johnwhargs/JohnHargreaves_T1A2/README.md

 The purpose of my portfolio is to track my current journey at the start of my Full Stack development journey.
 At the moment I can do HTML and CSS confidently, but as I go along I hope to add further improvements that I will learn throughtout the Coder Academy course.

- Due to contracts with clients I couldn't make it a full design portfolio, but more of an introdution to me as a digital creative.
+ Due to contracts with clients I couldn't make it a full design portfolio, but more of an introdution to me as a digital creative - who has aspirations and is working on expanding his skillsets into full stack development.

 ---